Countries with the Most Similar Food to Turkey

 The Least Similar Cuisines to Turkish Food

 The countries with the least similar food to Turkey are all in tropical regions, so their climates are typically much hotter and wetter.
-Four of the five are located in Africa.
+Three of the five are located in the South Pacific Ocen.
 These nations are not as well developed as Turkey.
 Furthermore, their diets rely far less on the consumption of wheat, tomatoes, and potatoes.

 Related: The 10 Least Similar Countries to Turkey